mennaramadan9/alx-system_engineering-devops/0x00-shell_basics/README.md

-mv /tmp/betty /tmp/my_first_directory a script that move the file rm /tmp/my_first_directory/betty to remove a file rm -r /tmp/my_first_directory first dir deletion
+mv /tmp/betty /tmp/my_first_directory a script that move the file rm /tmp/my_first_directory/betty to remove a file rm -r /tmp/my_first_directory first dir deletion cd - to get back to the previous dir